Cody Brookwell

-Cody Brookwell (born September 14, 1986) is a Canadian ice hockey defenceman.
-He is currently playing for the Belfast Giants in the British Elite Ice Hockey League (EIHL).
+Cody Brookwell (born September 14, 1986) is a Canadian former ice hockey defenceman who most recently played professionally for the Belfast Giants in the British Elite Ice Hockey League (EIHL) for two seasons.

 Brookwell attended the University of Denver where he played four seasons (2006 – 2010) of NCAA hockey.

-In 2010, Brookewell joined the Gwinnett Gladiators of the ECHL, staying with the Gladiators for three seasons.
+In 2010, Brookwell joined the Gwinnett Gladiators of the ECHL, staying with the Gladiators for three seasons.

 On June 21, 2013, the Belfast Giants of the British Elite Ice Hockey League signed Brookwell for the 2013-14 season.